 Remember earlier when we mentioned that people who want to use your music will pay you for the privilege of doing so?

 This is called a sync-license royalty.
-Think about a commercial that’s perfectly matched to your music.
+Think of a commercial that’s perfectly matched to your music.
 Or a film or TV show that wants your song in the background.
-The people in charge of that decision will pay you a license fee to use your music.
+Decision makers will pay you a license fee to use your music.

 It’s usually a one-time payment, but it can mean a substantial cash-injection.
 Some musicians make their sole income like this composing music – specifically to sell in this way.

 The demand for music in commercial projects has led to the formation of sites/apps that offer YouTube royalty free music for YouTubers/video makers to use.
-Musicians can make the music for these sites too.
+Musicians can make their music available for use with content creators too.

 Time to Make Some Money Musically

-There you have it: 7 ways that musicians earn a living.
+There you have it: seven ways musicians earn a living.

 There’s no single answer to the question of “how do musicians make money?”
-Instead, it there are multiple sources of income that can add up to a larger sum over time.
+Generally, there are multiple sources of income that can add up to a larger sum over time.

 Obviously, how much you earn is going to vary based on your pursuits.
 But as we’ve seen, there are plenty of income streams to tap into.